Note: this post contains affiliate links

 Children’s Discovery Museum

-A great place to go if you’re traveling with Children, the Children’s Discovery Museum is another highly ranked attraction in the city.
+A great place to go if you’re traveling with kids in San Jose, the Children’s Discovery Museum is another highly ranked attraction in the city.

 San Jose Museum of Art

-If you’re interested in the finer things in life, the San Jose Museum of Art is also a great place to go look at classic and modern artwork from local, regional, and international artists.
+If you want to get cultured during a day in San Jose, the San Jose Museum of Art is the ideal place to go look at classic and modern artwork from local, regional, and international artists.

-Where to Stay
+Where to Stay in San Jose

 If you’re looking for a decent hotel, expect to shell out at least $150 – $250 a night.

 If you have a bit more of a cushy budget, I would highly recommend staying at one of the classy hotels on Santana Row.
 It’s a little outside the city but a great area in itself and a one of a kind experience.

-Wine Tasting In South Bay
+Wine Tasting in the South Bay

-With the rising pretentiousness seen in the Napa Valley these days, the South Bay is the perfect alternative to trying out some tasty local wines to the backdrop of rolling hills and forested vistas.
+With the rising pretentiousness seen in the Napa Valley these days, the South Bay is the perfect alternative to trying some tasty local wines, with the backdrop of rolling hills and forested vistas.

 California’s Great America

 This is an 100-acre amusement park in Santa Clara, a mere 15-20 minute drive from downtown San Jose, that has 8 rollercoasters in addition to its many other thrill rides.
 It’s something to experience at least once if you’re in the area!